-NATURAL HERITAGE FEATURES AND ASSOCIATED FUNCTIONS SIGNIFICANT CHARACTERISTICS AND SENSITIVITY IMPACTOR PREDICTED EFFECTS AVOIDANCE, MITIGATION AND/OR RESTORATION NET EFFECTS MONITORING AND MANAGEMENT Significant Natural Areas 1.
-Provincially or Regionally Significant Areas of Natural and Scientific Interest Not Present • N/A • N/A • N/A • N/A • N/A 2.
-Environmentally Sensitive or Significant Areas Not Present • N/A • N/A • N/A • N/A • N/A 3.
-Habitat of Endangered and Threatened Species Not Present • N/A • N/A • N/A • N/A • N/A 4.
-Fish Habitat Habitat is present in the man-made Shale Pond for an isolated community of tolerant Fathead Minnows.
+NATURAL HERITAGE FEATURES AND ASSOCIATED FUNCTIONS SIGNIFICANT CHARACTERISTICS AND SENSITIVITY IMPACTOR PREDICTED EFFECTS AVOIDANCE, MITIGATION AND/OR RESTORATION NET EFFECTS MONITORING AND MANAGEMENT Significant Natural A reas Provincially or Regionally Significant Areas of Natural and Scientific Interest Not Present • N/A • N/A • N/A • N/A • N/A Environmentally Sensitive or Significant Areas Not Present • N/A • N/A • N/A • N/A • N/A Habitat of Endangered and Threatened Species Not Present • N/A • N/A • N/A • N/A • N/A Fish Habitat Habitat is present in the man-made Shale Pond for an isolated community of tolerant Fathead Minnows.
 The pond is not connected via surface water to Lake Ontario or the Credit River.
 The pond provides low quality habitat given the contaminated nature of the sediments and surface water.
 As a man-made feature not connected to any other fisheries water, activities associated with the feature are not subject to review under the Fisheries Act Lake Ontario provides habitat for a range of fish and life stages.
 The shoreline fronting the Subject Lands provides non-specific, open-coast habitat with relatively limited in-water habitat features.
-The fish habitat along the shoreline has relatively low sensitivity compared to other more complex habitats that would support various life stages and functions Remediation of the shale pond (dewatering, excavation of impacted sediments) and subsequent restoration (grading, landscaping, potential water feature construction in the general area) will result in temporary disturbance and long-term changes Earthworks (e.g., grading, filling) and vegetation removal on the Subject Lands during remediation and construction of the development could potentially result in decreased quality of surface water runoff (due to increased suspended solids) from the Subject Lands to Lake Ontario During construction, spills can occur from equipment and vehicles that could enter the Shale Pond or Lake Ontario Disruption and potential mortality of fish during Shale Pond dewatering Potential loss of fish habitat due to removal of fish from the Shale Pond Indirect effects on fish habitat in Lake Ontario could occur due to erosion and sedimentation from the disturbed work area during construction.
-Increased erosion from the Subject Lands could result in negative effects on fish habitat and mortality, health effects or altered behaviour of aquatic biota (benthic invertebrates and fish) During construction, water quality, aquatic biota (fish and benthic invertebrates) and vegetation could be negatively affected due to spills Stormwater runoff from the A fish salvage program will be implemented to humanely remove fish from the Shale Pond prior to complete dewatering.
-Program will be implemented in accordance with the conditions of a License to Collect Fish for Scientific Purposes that will be obtained from the MNRF The water feature that will be installed in the open space of the proposed development is anticipated to be suitable for fish, should a population become established (e.g., by bird transport from other fisheries waters) An Erosion and Sedimentation Control Plan will be developed prior to construction, the contractor will have spill kits on site, manage spills accordingly, and report spills to the appropriate MOECC Spills Action Fish will be removed from the Shale Pond, although the resulting water feature may provide enhanced fish habitat conditions compared to the currently impacted shale pond, should a fish population become established in the feature No net effect on fish habitat in Lake Ontario is anticipated to occur as a result of erosion and sediment, accidental spills or stormwater management on the Subject Lands during or following construction Construction monitoring to ensure effectiveness and maintenance of the ESC and spill prevent and response measures throughout construction Construction monitoring to ensure that fish are removed from in- water work areas prior to complete dewatering Stormwater runoff quality monitoring is anticipated to be required as a condition of provincial approvals for the stormwater management system
+The fish habitat along the shoreline has relatively low sensitivity compared to other more Remediation of the shale pond (dewatering, excavation of contaminated sediments) and subsequent restoration (grading, landscaping, water feature construction) will result in temporary disturbance and long-term changes Earthworks (e.g., grading, filling) and vegetation removal on the Subject Lands during remediation and construction of the development could potentially result in decreased quality of surface water runoff (due to increased suspended solids) from the Subject Lands to Lake Ontario During construction, spills can occur from equipment Disruption and potential mortality of fish during Shale Pond dewatering Potential loss of fish habitat due to removal of fish from the Shale Pond Indirect effects on fish habitat in Lake Ontario could occur due to erosion and sedimentation from the disturbed work area during construction.
+Increased erosion from the Subject Lands could result in negative effects on fish habitat and mortality, health effects or altered behaviour of aquatic biota (benthic invertebrates and fish) During construction, water quality, aquatic biota (fish and benthic invertebrates) and vegetation could be negatively affected due to spills A fish salvage program will be implemented to humanely remove fish from the Shale Pond prior to complete dewatering.
+Program will be implemented in accordance with the conditions of a License to Collect Fish for Scientific Purposes that will be obtained from the MNRF The water feature that is planned to be installed in the open space of the proposed development is anticipated to be suitable for fish, should a population become established (e.g., by bird transport from other fisheries waters) An Erosion and Sedimentation Control Plan will be developed prior to construction, the contractor will have spill kits on Fish will be removed from the Shale Pond, although the resulting water feature may provide enhanced fish habitat conditions compared to the currently contaminated shale pond, should a fish population become established in the feature No net effect on fish habitat in Lake Ontario is anticipated to occur as a result of erosion and sediment, accidental spills or stormwater management on the Subject Lands during or following construction Construction monitoring to ensure effectiveness and maintenance of the ESC and spill prevent and response measures throughout construction Construction monitoring to ensure that fish are removed from in-water work areas prior to complete dewatering Stormwater runoff quality monitoring is anticipated to be required as a condition of provincial approvals